jonnonz1/nz-statute-book/acts/public/2015/standards-and-accreditation-act-2015.md

   (b) not in the performance or intended performance of the committee’s functions.
 (2) In this section, to effect insurance includes to pay, whether directly or indirectly, the costs of the insurance.

+### 24A Removal of members of standards development committees
+(1) The NZ Standards Executive may, at any time for just cause, with the approval of the Board, remove a person from membership of a standards development committee by giving written notice to the member.
+(2) The notice must—
+  (a) state the date on which the removal takes effect, which must not be earlier than the date on which the notice is received; and
+  (b) state the reasons for the removal.
+(3) The NZ Standards Executive must give a copy of the notice— (a) to the chairperson of the committee as soon as practicable after giving the notice to the relevant member; or (b) if the relevant member is the chairperson, to the other members of the committee as soon as practicable after giving the notice to the relevant member.

+### 24B Just cause for removal of members
+(1) In section 24A, just cause includes—
+  (a) misconduct, inability to perform the functions of the committee, neglect of duty, and breach of any of the duties of members; and
+  (b) obstructing, hindering, or preventing the committee from performing its functions under this Act.
+(2) Subsection (1)﻿(b) does not limit subsection (1)﻿(a).

+### 24C Process for removal of members
+The NZ Standards Executive may remove a member with as little formality and technicality, and as much expedition, as is permitted by—
+  (a) the principles of natural justice; and
+  (b) a proper consideration of the matter.

+### 24D No compensation for member’s loss of office
+A member of a standards development committee is not entitled to any compensation or other payment or benefit relating to their ceasing, for any reason, to hold office as a member.

+### 24E Resignation of members
+(1) A member of a standards development committee may resign from the committee by written notice to the chairperson, or, if the member is the chairperson, to the NZ Standards Executive.
+(2) The resignation is effective when the notice is received by the chairperson or the NZ Standards Executive (as the case may be) or at any later time specified in the notice.

+### 24F Members ceasing to hold office
+A member of a standards development committee ceases to hold office if the member— (a) dies; or
+  (b) resigns in accordance with section 24E; or
+  (c) is removed from office in accordance with section 24A; or (d) otherwise ceases to hold office in accordance with any legislation.

 **Membership of other development committees**

 ### 25 Membership of other development committees